checkymander/checkymander.github.io/_posts/2023-11-29-Nemesis-Zero-To-Hero.md

   - Operations
 ---

-## Nemesis - Zero to Hero

 ## What is Nemesis?
 Nemesis is an offensive data enrichment pipeline that is designed to help operators with common tasks on engagements.
 It can ingest structured data produced during offensive security engagements, process it, and give insights about the data including identifying vulnerabilities, credentials, and metadata about the output.

-According to the github it's aim is to automate a number of repetitive tasks operators encounter on engagements, empower operators analytic capabilities, and collective knowledge, and create structured and unstructed data stores of as much operational data as possible to help guide future research and facilitate offensive data analysis.
+According to the README it's aim is to automate a number of repetitive tasks operators encounter on engagements, empower operators analytic capabilities, and collective knowledge, and create structured and unstructed data stores of as much operational data as possible to help guide future research and facilitate offensive data analysis.

 ## Why are you writing this?
 If you take a look at the setup [instructions](https://github.com/SpecterOps/Nemesis/blob/main/docs/setup.md) it can look a bit intimidating.
 So I wanted to write a no-frills guide that outlines exactly what commands to run in order to get a basic Nemesis setup running.
 Just run the commands exactly as I outlined, and you'll have a Nemesis server you can connect to your favorite C2 platform.